Upcoming Exhibitions & Events

 *Event has been postponed until further notice*

 Transmissions Quilts is a project that makes quilts for individually nominated trans people.
 Along the way, we are building out an oral histories archive of interviews with quilt recipients and offering community workshops to trans and queer people.
 We're thrilled to be collaborating with San Jose Museum of Quilts and Textiles to offer a talk about the project.
 Preceding the talk will be a chance for trans and queer people to gather and work on a collective quilt together - no experience necessary.
 The pieces we make in these workshops enter into a larger exhibition that we are taking on tour around the country.
 The tour is intended to bring the gift-quilts and associated art objects to places our trans quilters and recipients live.
 Photo by Alastair Boone.
-Buy your tickets here.
+We had to postpone this event, but please fill out this google form to receive a personalized invite when the new date is announced.

 Threads of Thought: Shannon Mirabelli-Lopez